The Bearable Starter Pack | 7 useful things to know on day one

 📈 4.
 You need at least 3 health entries with and without a Factor to start seeing its effect.

-Before you’ll see any useful insights in Bearable you need at least 3 entries (e.g. Mood, Symptoms, Sleep, or Energy) with and without that Factor.
+Before you’ll see any useful insights in Bearable you need at least 3 entries (e.g. Mood, Symptoms, Sleep, or Energy) with and without a Factor.

-For example, if you tagged “Work” as a Factor midday, and made a Mood entry both before and after this factor, this already counts as one health entry with and one health entry without “Work”.
-3 of these entries gives Bearable enough data to begin correlating the effect on your health, but obviously, they will be very weak correlations until you amass more entries.
+For example, if you log a Mood entry at 6 am and track no factors this counts as an entry without a Factor.
+Later the same day, you log your mood again but this time also track the Factor Work, this counts as an entry with a Factor.
+3 entries with and 3 entries without a Factor gives Bearable enough data to begin correlating the effect on your health, but they will be weaker correlations until you amass more entries.

 Tip: If you want to speed things up you can add entries to last week.